seykron/node-web-modules/README.md

 have state reflecting the business situation, but it can have state that reflects the progress of a task for the user or the program.*

-Basically the application layer manages application flows and all operations over domain objects.
+Basically the application layer manages application flows and it operates over domain objects.
 With that in mind, the following graph shows the overall
 architecture: